 New Well and New Source Approval

-Before drilling the well you must have the site you have selected approved by the Drinking Water Program.
-The State of Maine Rules Relating to Drinking Water requires that the well be set back by at least 300 feet from any potential sources of contamination (such as fuel tanks and leach fields).
-If site conditions require it, you can request a waiver of this setback requirement.
+Before a new well is drilled, the selected site must be approved by the Drinking Water Program.
+The State of Maine Rules Relating to Drinking Water establishes a set-back for all wells of at least 300 feet from any potential sources of contamination (such as fuel tanks and leach fields).
+If site conditions so require, a waiver of this setback requirement may be requested.

 Preliminary Approval requires that you submit 3 things:

 - A Completed Application Form including a description of the facility and questions about the water system.

 - Community Public Water System serving 250 or more people (PDF)

 - Community Public Water System serving less than 250 people (PDF)